photoprism/photoprism-docs/docs/getting-started/troubleshooting/browsers.md

     [Sponsors](../../funding.md) receive direct [technical support](https://photoprism.app/contact) via email.
     Before reporting a bug, try to determine the cause of your problem.

-!!! tldr ""
+!!! note ""
-    We recommend going through the [troubleshooting checklist](index.md#app-not-loading) if you only see the logo and nothing else happens, even if you wait a moment.
+    We recommend going through the related [troubleshooting checklist](index.md#app-not-loading) if you only see the logo and nothing else happens, even if you wait a moment.

 ### Try Another Browser ###